21 In General Info/ Italy/ Northern Italy

 These porticoes have come to define the cityscape

 Bologna is famous for its porticoes.
 Used since ancient times as protection for pedestrians from the sun and the rain, It also created an extension of the house above.
-Porticoes became compulsory with a statute in 1288, with the characteristics that they had to be built on private soil, but could be used by citizens.
+Porticoes became compulsory with a statute in 1288.
+They had to be built on private soil, but could be used by citizens.

 Hopefully This Year